 Learn how to customize and create images for the different distributions that our partners have tested.

-Learn how to use images from the Image Gallery to easily create virtual machines, or to capture and use your own images to create customized virtual machines.
+Learn how to use images from the Image Marketplace to easily create virtual machines, or to capture and use your own images to create customized virtual machines.
 If you want to create multiple virtual machines that are set up the same way, you can capture an image of a configured virtual machine and use that image as a template.

 Learn how to install the Hyper-V role on your server, create the image, and then upload the image to Azure.